 - Take care as you approach this pine tree, as it is evidently the site of Pooh's Heffalump Trap.

-- At Pooh Bridge you might have to queue with Japanese tourists to play the deceptively simple game of Pooh Sticks (the Pooh Corner shop in Hartfield will sell you the Official Rules).
-Contestants are requested to bring their own sticks, although the cognoscenti play the game with pine cones (as in the book).
+- At Pooh Bridge you might have to queue with tourists to play the deceptively simple game of Pooh Sticks (the Pooh Corner shop in Hartfield will sell you the Official Rules).
+Contestants are requested to bring their own sticks, although the cognoscenti know that Pooh invented the game with fir-cones.

 - Lych Gate Cottage does indeed incorporate the gate into the churchyard, an unusual arrangement.